kanwia-ai/web-projects/superpowers-skills-organized/README.md

 | testing-skills-with-subagents | - | `CLAUDE_MD_TESTING.md` | - |
 | writing-skills | - | `anthropic-best-practices.md`, `persuasion-principles.md` | `graphviz-conventions.dot` |

-## Zip Files
+## Zip Files (Ready to Upload)

-Pre-packaged zip files are available in the `../superpowers-skills-zips/` directory for easy import.
+Pre-packaged zip files are available in the `../superpowers-skills-zips/` directory.
+These are ready to upload directly to Claude's Skills section.

+**Important**: Skills must be uploaded as zip files.
+If downloading individual skill folders from this repo, zip them first before uploading.

 ## Source